The Complete Guide to Identifying and Removing Planaria

 Routine Tank Maintenance to Prevent Infestations

-• Weekly substrate vacuuming to get rid of food and waste.
+• Weekly substrate vacuuming to clear out uneaten food and waste.

-• Monthly filter cleaning to keep the water clean.
+• Monthly filter cleaning to maintain good water quality.

-• Adjusting water flow to avoid places where planaria might hide.
+• Adjusting water flow regularly to prevent stagnant areas where planaria might hide.

 Removing Planaria: Eradicating the Unwanted Guests